Hall income tax: Criticisms and proposals for changes

-The Hall income tax has was the subject of chronic criticism, primarily for being regressive and for having a negative impact on retired people.
-The IMPROVE Act, enacted in 2017 to phase out the tax, is the latest in a long line of legislative proposals that would havr eliminated it, replacing it with a general personal income tax, or changing its rates or exemptions.
+The Hall income tax was the subject of chronic criticism, primarily for being regressive and for having a negative impact on retired people.
+The IMPROVE Act, enacted in 2017 to phase out the tax, is the latest in a long line of legislative proposals that would have eliminated it, replacing it with a general personal income tax, or changing its rates or exemptions.
 In the late 1990s and early 2000s, there were bills to raise state government revenue by reducing the fraction of the Hall tax that is distributed to local governments.

 The proposals for major changes to the Hall tax failed because of the lack of alternative sources of revenue.
 The Hall tax was Tennessee's only tax on personal income; the state does not levy a general personal income tax.

 In 1932 and 1960, the Tennessee Supreme Court rejected proposals for a general personal income tax.
 Through 1974, the Tennessee Supreme Court had consistently held that the state constitution authorized only three types of taxes: privilege taxes, ad valorem property taxes, and a tax on income from interest and dividends.
 In 1981, 1991, and 1999, three different Tennessee Attorneys General issued opinions that a general income tax would not violate the state constitution.
 However, in 2014, the state constitution was amended to explicitly prohibit a tax on earned income.

 In December 2004, a Tennessee Tax Structure Study Commission said the Hall income tax was regressive, anti-competitive, and "unfairly selective".
 Its final report called the tax "particularly harmful to retirees with limited income derived mainly from investments", noting that low-income retirees with dividend and interest income pay the tax, but low-income people with income from other sources do not.
 The report also said the tax "encourages retirees to leave the State".
 The commission recommended repealing the tax, reducing or repealing certain other state taxes, and enacting a general personal income tax in their place.